caippy/caippy.github.io/docs/python/python.md

 nav_order: 2
 has_children: true
 ---
-# Configuration
+# CAIP 2 Documentation
 {: .no_toc }
-CAIP 2.0 Documentation
+Read documentation for Python CAIP.
 {: .fs-6 .fw-300 }
 ## Table of contents
 {: .no_toc .text-delta }